loveshack/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Swarmkit / Swarm mode
 --------------------------------------------------------------------------------

-Check `Docker documentation <https://docs.docker.com/get-started/part4/#create-a-cluster>`__ to use Swarmkit / Swarm mode.
+Check the `Docker documentation <https://docs.docker.com/get-started/part4/#create-a-cluster>`__ to use Swarmkit/Swarm mode.
 If you have discovery issues, please check your multicast support is OK.

-As long as your VM template includes only one network, you should not even need to give --advertise-addr or --listen-addr
+As long as your VM template includes only one network, you should not even need to give ``--advertise-addr`` or ``--listen-addr``.

 Rancher
 --------------------------------------------------------------------------------